 Why It’s Important to Know the Risk of Value Drift

-The concept of value drift is that over time people will become less motivated to do altruistic things.
+The concept of value drift is that over time, people will become less motivated to do altruistic things.
 This is not to be confused with changing cause areas or methods of doing good.
 Value drift has a strong precedent of happening for other related concepts, both ethical things (such as being vegetarian) and things that generally take willpower (such as staying a healthy weight).

-For example, if value drift rarely happens, putting money into a savings account with the intent of donating it might be basically as good as putting it into a donor advised fund.
+For example, if value drift rarely happens, putting money into a savings account with the intent of donating it might be basically as good as putting it into a donor-advised fund.
 However, if the risk of value drift is higher, a dollar in a savings account is more likely to later be used for non-altruistic reasons and thus not nearly as good as a dollar put into a donor advised fund, where it’s very hard not to donate it to a registered charity.

-I have been in the EA movement ~5 years.
-I decided to pool some data from my historical contacts who I met my first year of EA.
-I only included people who would have called themselves EAs for 6 months or longer (e.g. would not include someone who was only into EA for a month then disappeared) and took some sort of EA action (working for an EA org, taking the GWWC pledge, running an EA group).
+I have been in the EA movement for ~5 years.
+I decided to pool some data from contacts who I met in my first year of EA.
+I only included people who would have called themselves EAs for 6 months or longer (I would not include someone who was only into EA for a month and then disappeared), and who and took some sort of EA action (working for an EA org, taking the GWWC pledge, running an EA group).
 I also only included people who I knew and kept in touch with well enough to know what happened to them (even if they left the EA movement).
-It is ultimately a convenience sample, but it was based on working for 4 current EA orgs and living in 4 different countries over that time, so it’s not geographically or single org focused.
+It is ultimately a convenience sample, but it was based on working for 4 current EA orgs and living in 4 different countries over that time, so it’s not focused on a single location or organization.

 16 people were ~50% donors → 9/16 stayed around 50%